substrate-developer-hub/substrate-contracts-workshop/0/calling-your-contract.md

 ## Moving Forward

-We will not go over these setup and deployment steps again, but you can use them throughout the tutorial to deploy certain contract on-chain.
+We will not go over these setup and deployment steps again, but you can use them throughout the tutorial to deploy certain contracts on-chain.

 The rest of the tutorial will have **template code** which you will use to walk through the different steps of contract development.
 Each template comes with a fully designed suite of tests